New Site Look And the Headaches it Came With

 Post date: Jun 9, 2019 4:27 PM

 I did do another Nanowrimo attempt in November, but even that didn't go so well between planning and throwing a preschooler's birthday party and Thanksgiving.
 (There was also quite a lot of killing time in the form of binge-watching movies and TV shows, but I won't get into all the mental and emotional crap that led to that being the go-to avoidance strategy.
 But at least I'm closer to up-to-date on some cultural norms.)

 But that didn't make time for MIM or any writing as I had hoped.
 Right as I was feeling more up to, well, anything, I had a big move to pull off (local, but it was Gabe's first move at an age where it really meant something).

 That accomplished, I then had to focus on getting myself grounded and centered.
 The move came with a lot of surprises along the way and, by the end of it, I was definitely on the strung-out side of things.

 The new Google Sites meant having to completely re-do some things, like the Share buttons.
 (If you're unfamiliar with how it works, only just about any other website, you can just input a code on a single page and all pages automatically get updated with the share buttons.
 But Google Sites is anti-Java, meaning having to generate a different code for each page--hint: there's a lot of them--and then update each page with its code.)

-If that wasn't bad enough, when I finally felt like I had made all the necessary adjustments to publish the changes, Google then decided they needed to verify that I owned my own URL (funny, they didn't seem to have a problem continuing to link my URL with the old version of my Google site since the last time I verified).
+If that wasn't bad enough, when I finally felt like I'd made all the necessary adjustments to publish the changes, Google then decided they needed to verify that I owned my own URL (funny, they didn't seem to have a problem continuing to link my URL with the old version of my Google site since the last time I verified).

 Would've only taken a couple hours, but the New Google Sites was sending me to an incorrect page with incorrect parameters to enter, so while my domain name host and I were scratching our heads and wondering what I was doing wrong, Google was wondering why I had some other verification code set up (and failing to mention it).
-But it's all squared away for you now.

 Feel free to drop a message to point out any broken links, problems with the share buttons, crazy formatting, or just to let me know what you think!